Cosmicflows-4: All Together

-Rather than bootstraps to TRGB luminosities through RR Lyrae or the Horizontal Branch, there is the prospect of direct measurements of the luminosities of the brightest stars on the Red Giant Branch, including dependencies on metallicity, from Gaia parallax measurements of large numbers of stars within the Milky Way.
+Rather than bootstraps to TRGB luminosities through RR Lyrae or the Horizontal Branch, there is the prospect of direct measurements of the luminosities of the brightest stars on the red giant branch, including dependencies on metallicity, from Gaia parallax measurements of large numbers of stars within the Milky Way.
 A preliminary example is provided by the study by \citet{2021ApJ...908L...5S} of the determination of the TRGB magnitude for the $\omega$ Centaurus globular cluster with Gaia eDR3 parallaxes.
-Their determination of $M_{I,trgb} = -3.97\pm0.06$ is lower by $\sim 0.08$ from the \citet{2007ApJ...661..815R} expectation.
+Their determination of $M_{I,trgb} = -3.97\pm0.06$ is lower by $\sim 0.08$ than the \citet{2007ApJ...661..815R} expectation.

-A common thread can be seen through the discussion of this section.
-Distances following from the Hipparcos based \citet{2007ApJ...661..815R} calibration are too great, although the amplitude of the problem is uncertain.
-From \citet{2022MNRAS.513..788G}, the revised scaling of RR Lyr magnitudes and corresponding distance to the LMC suggests a modification between 0.04 and 0.06 mag.
-From \citet{2022ApJ...932...19N}, changes in distances to Milky Way RR Lyr and nearby dwarfs with observed RR Lyr indicate a modification between 0.048 and 0.085.
+A common thread can be seen through the discussion in this section.
+Distances following from the Hipparcos-based \citet{2007ApJ...661..815R} calibration are too great, although the amplitude of the problem is uncertain.
+From \citet{2022MNRAS.513..788G}, the revised scaling of RR Lyrae magnitudes and corresponding distance to the LMC suggests a modification between 0.04 and 0.06 mag.
+From \citet{2022ApJ...932...19N}, changes in distances to Milky Way RR Lyrae and nearby dwarfs with observed RR Lyrae indicate a modification between 0.048 and 0.085.
 From \citet{2021ApJ...908L...5S}, there is the single direct TRGB measurement giving the modification 0.08.
 In no individual case is the justification for a modification compelling, yet the hints are strong.
 Gaia DR3 observations are expected to provide clarity.
-Under the circumstances and as a provisional solution, we will force agreement of our TRGB measurement for the galaxy NGC\,4258 \citep{2022ApJ...932...15A} to match the maser distance to that galaxy \citep{2019ApJ...886L..27R} rounded to the nearest $100^{th}$ of a magnitude, a zero point shift to smaller distances with respect to \citet{2007ApJ...661..815R} of 0.05 mag.
-The weakly color dependent TRGB calibration becomes
+Under the circumstances and as a provisional solution, we will force agreement of our TRGB measurement for the galaxy NGC\,4258 \citep{2022ApJ...932...15A} to match the maser distance to that galaxy \citep{2019ApJ...886L..27R} rounded to the nearest $100^{th}$ of a magnitude, a zero-point shift to smaller distances with respect to \citet{2007ApJ...661..815R} of 0.05 mag.
+The weakly color-dependent TRGB calibration becomes

 The uncertainty in the lead coefficient is dominated by systematics between Hipparcos and Gaia parallaxes that remain to be resolved, but an estimate $\pm0.03$ brackets the range of shifts discussed above.
 The color term is also subject to review.
 As opposed to the linear ramp with color incorporated in Eq.\ref{eq:Mtrgb}, published alternatives are a constancy with color on the premise that the measurement is made of the most metal poor of TRGB stars \citep{2019ApJ...882...34F} or a curved refinement of our linear relation \citep{2017ApJ...835...28J}.